ny-araza/appel_moi_peuetre/README.md

 *This project has been created as part of the 42 curriculum by ny-araza*

 # DESCRIPTION
-This project leverages the function call of the Large Language Model (LLM).
-From a natural language query and a JSON schema defining the available function signatures, the AI ​​performs a semantic correspondence analysis to generate a structured JSON payload containing the relevant functions and their extracted arguments.
+This project use the function call of the Large Language Model (LLM).
+From a natural language query and a JSON schema defining the available function signatures, the AI ​​performs a correspondence analysis to generate a structured JSON containing the relevant functions and their extracted arguments.

-## Algorithme explanation
+## Algorithm explanation
 Since the required output schema consists of three keys (prompt, name, and parameters), the algorithm is structured into two main components:

 #### Function name retrieval